Higher-order approximate confidence intervals: One parameter

 and $\widetilde U_\alpha(\theta)>0$ for $\theta<\widetilde\theta_\alpha$, then the events $\widetilde U_\alpha(\theta)\leq 0$ and $\widetilde \theta_\alpha\leq \theta$ are equivalent and

 Hence, $\theta$ is approximately the $\alpha$-quantile of the distribution of $\widetilde \theta_\alpha$; the approximation error is of order $n^{-3/2}$.

-\paragraph{\bf Remark.} The behavior of the modified score function $\widetilde U_\alpha(\theta)$ is mostly governed by the leading term in (\ref{modifiedscore}), i.e. the score function, because the remaining terms are of smaller order.
+\paragraph{\bf Remark 1}.
+The behavior of the modified score function $\widetilde U_\alpha(\theta)$ is mostly governed by the leading term in (\ref{modifiedscore}), i.e. the score function, because the remaining terms are of smaller order.
 If the likelihood function is log-concave with a single maximum, the MLE ($\widehat\theta$) is the unique solution of the score equation, $U(\theta)=0$, and $U(\theta)>0$ for $\theta<\widehat\theta$.
-It is clear, however, that for a particular small sample, combined with $\alpha$ close to zero or one, the behavior of the observed $\widetilde U_\alpha(\theta)$ may be impacted by the remaining terms.
-In such a case, the $\alpha$-quantile score equation may fail to have a (unique) solution.
+It is clear, however, that for a fixed small sample size, combined with $\alpha$ close to zero or one, the behavior of the observed $\widetilde U_\alpha(\theta)$ may be impacted by the remaining terms.
+In such a case, the $\alpha$-quantile score equation may have no solution or more than one solution.
 In this connection, see Example 3 below.
-In our Monte Carlo experiments with thousands of limited sized samples and $\alpha$ ranging from $0.5\%$ to $99.5\%$, root-finding algorithms hardly fail to converge. \paragraph{\bf Remark.} When $\alpha=0.5$, we have $u_{0.5}=0$ and (\ref{modifiedscore}) and (\ref{estimatorfda}) reduce to
+In the Monte Carlo experiments reported in Section \ref{sec:MonteCarlo} with thousands of limited sized samples and $\alpha$ ranging from $0.5\%$ to $99.5\%$, standard root-finding algorithms typically converge (in the worst case, the algorithm employed achieved convergence for $99.97\%$ of the simulated samples). \paragraph{\bf Remark 2.} When $\alpha=0.5$, we have $u_{0.5}=0$ and (\ref{modifiedscore}) and (\ref{estimatorfda}) reduce to